DIYgod/RSSHub/docs/en/README.md

 </p>
 <h1 align="center" class="logo">RSSHub</h1>

-> 🍰 Everything can be RSS
+> 🍰 Everything is RSSible

 RSSHub is a lightweight and extensible RSS feed aggregator, it's able to generate feeds from pretty much everything.